rwgen1/rwgen/docs/rainfall-workflow.rst

-Details of the options available for the different methods of ``RainfallModel`` are currently given in the example notebooks, as well as on the :doc:`rainfall-methods` page.
+Details of the options available for the different methods of ``RainfallModel`` are currently given in the example notebooks, as well as on the rainfall model :doc:`rainfall-methods` page.
 Please also see the :doc:`rainfall-api` documentation for further details.

 Alternative Workflows
 ---------------------